![]() |

 What Mothers Do – especially when it looks like nothing (2004)How Mothers Love – and how relationships are born (2011)What Mothers Learn – without being taught (2020)Why Grandmothers Matter (2023)A Grand Quarrel: Elizabeth Gaskell, Florence Nightingale and mothers today (2025)

-I love this book.
+I love this book [What Mothers Do].
 A work from a pure heart and informed head.
 It is at once simple and profound, as is the subject it addresses.
 It reads as if the author were in the room speaking to the reader.
 No pseudo-science, no psychobabble.
 Just the truth.

 Richard Smith, Professor of Education at Durham University, wrote of what he called Naomi Stadlen’s ‘philosophy of mothering’ (Paul Smeyers, Richard Smith and Paul Standish, The Therapy of Education, 2007, Basingstoke and NY, Palgrave Macmillan: 213-215):